 - 1 tablespoon olive oil

 - 1 package (17.6 ounces) turkey breast cutlets

 - 1/4 cup dry white wine or additional broth

 - In a large shallow dish, mix flour, oregano, paprika, 1/2 teaspoon salt and 1/8 teaspoon pepper.
 Dip cutlets in flour mixture to coat both sides; shake off excess.

 - In a large nonstick skillet, heat oil over medium heat.
 In batches, add turkey and cook 1-2 minutes on each side or until no longer pink; remove from pan.

-- Add mushrooms, broth, wine, garlic and the remaining salt and pepper to skillet; cook 4-6 minutes or until mushrooms are tender, stirring occasionally.
-Add garlic; cook 1 minute longer.
-Return turkey to pan; heat through, turning to coat with sauce.
+- Add remaining ingredients to skillet; stir in the remaining salt and pepper.
+Cook, uncovered, 4-6 minutes or until mushrooms are tender, stirring occasionally.
+Return turkey to pan; heat through, turning to coat.
 Yield: 4 servings.